 While this is just the first step to paperless manufacturing, it is an important one as it allows you to see just how easy and cost effective the change process can be.

-It’s our experience that once our manufacturing customers have seen the benefits they can afford by using our Overall Equipment Effectiveness (OEE) software, they want to take more steps on their paperless manufacturing journeys.
+It’s our experience that once our manufacturing customers have seen the benefits they can afford by using our production reporting software, they want to take more steps on their paperless manufacturing journeys.

 Next up: production orders & quality monitoring